-Strategic vision directly influences and impacts the success of implementation of IT security controls.
-IT security MUST be positioned as a business enabler.
+Strategic vision directly influences and impacts the success of implementation of cybersecurity controls.
+Cybersecurity MUST be positioned as a business enabler.
 And businesses must appropriately manage risk.

-Before we dig into risk mitigation, let's compare and contrast the challenges – both natural and fabricated – that often get in the way of recognizing the true value of engaging IT security teams at the earliest strategic development stages of a new product and/or service.
-It seems that business leadership often perceives IT security as the department of “NO!”.
-Those of us that have been in the IT security business for some time, are most likely to blame for this.
+Before we dig into risk mitigation, let's compare and contrast the challenges – both natural and fabricated – that often get in the way of recognizing the true value of engaging cybersecurity teams at the earliest strategic development stages of a new product and/or service.
+It seems that business leadership often perceives cybersecurity as the department of “NO!”.
+Those of us that have been in the security business for some time, are most likely to blame for this.
 It was too easy to say “NO!” when asked to make changes of a control, process, or other tactical change.
 If we didn’t understand the purpose of the request, we said “it's not secure”.
 If we haven't been hacked, it must be safe…If it is not broke – don't change it.
-This created a perception of IT security being a business dis-abler.
+This created a perception of cybersecurity being a business dis-abler.

 Business leaders are looking for ways to expand their business’ footprint, increase revenue, reduce overhead, and have the ability to change direction easily and quickly.
-This is where IT security teams get scared.
-These strategic goals mean that change needs to occur, and that a CISO will inherit ownership of something that we have not seen or done before, or that may have been poorly designed, actually admitting to previous misconceptions of IT security preparedness.
+This is where cybersecurity teams get scared.
+These strategic goals mean that change needs to occur, and that a CISO will inherit ownership of something that we have not seen or done before, or that may have been poorly designed, actually admitting to previous misconceptions of cybersecurity preparedness.
 And then there is the accountability factor for processes or practices that were designed for some other function and may not be fit for the newly defined application.
-The IT security team feels that uninformed business people made a decision without consulting them first, and that causes us to be accountable for things that we had no say in.
+The cybersecurity team feels that uninformed business people made a decision without consulting them first, and that causes us to be accountable for things that we had no say in.

-IT security professionals can be known, by many C-level business leaders, as somewhat arrogant, unreasonable and immature individuals who lack business acumen and the ability to accept accountability.
-IT security professionals may be guilty of assuming that those same C-levels are unaware of risk or are willing to accept risks just to meet new business objectives – without our input.
+Cybersecurity professionals can be known, by many C-level business leaders, as somewhat arrogant, unreasonable and immature individuals who lack business acumen and the ability to accept accountability.
+Cybersecurity professionals may be guilty of assuming that those same C-levels are unaware of risk or are willing to accept risks just to meet new business objectives – without our input.

-My challenge, for each of you (business or IT security leaders) is to LISTEN to each other to learn about each other's challenges.
-In my experience, once we leave our arrogance at the door, we will learn that both business and IT security leaders are trying to accomplish the same thing – just from different perspective and with different approaches.
-Great IT security leaders will also want to expand the business footprint, increase revenue, and reduce overhead – while managing risk.
+My challenge, for each of you (business or cybersecurity leaders) is to LISTEN to each other to learn about each other's challenges.
+In my experience, once we leave our arrogance at the door, we will learn that both business and cybersecurity leaders are trying to accomplish the same thing – just from different perspective and with different approaches.
+Great cybersecurity leaders will also want to expand the business footprint, increase revenue, and reduce overhead – while managing risk.
 However, for anyone to listen and learn, you must take time to build relationships with your peers.
 What are their strategic goals?
 What keeps them awake at night?
 What is their 1, 3, 5, 10 year plans?
 What can you do in your 1 year plan to help your peer’s 3-year plan?

-You see, in the past, IT security was just trying to put out the fire of the day.
+You see, in the past, cybersecurity teams were just trying to put out the fire of the day.
 And they got the job done and kept the lights on – but no one realized they were actually doing a great job.
-In all practicality, IT security is actually a game of zeros.
-When you have zero breaches and zero outages, you create zero room at the big table, and the general perception is that all is fine with IT security.
+In all practicality, cybersecurity is actually a game of zeros.
+When you have zero breaches and zero outages, you create zero room at the big table, and the general perception is that all is fine with cybersecurity.
 That is until something happens – and in today's world – that something can be catastrophic.

-So, we now have some understanding of the historically induced challenges that have kept IT security and business executives out of alignment.
+So, we now have some understanding of the historically induced challenges that have kept cybersecurity and business executives out of alignment.
 So, what can be done to create alignment – and keep things aligned?

-Second, IT security needs to be aware of their organization's business plans so they can become real strategic partners.
+Second, cybersecurity teams need to be aware of their organization's business plans so they can become real strategic partners.
 As CISO, get to every facility and visit with every business stake holder and get to know who they are, what they do, what their challenges are, and what makes them successful.
 If you understand their needs and challenges, you can effect better controls.
-Remember, IT security cannot be the department of “NO!”.
+Remember, cybersecurity cannot be the department of “NO!”.
 If you make the controls too difficult and do not understand their impact on your organization's business plans, they will find ways to work around you.

 Bonus thought!
-You will know you're headed in the right direction when you cannot perceive a difference between IT security and business objectives.
-At this point, you’ve reached a level of alignment where your IT security and business management are moving together to successfully accomplish more challenging and ever changing business priorities.
+You will know you're headed in the right direction when you cannot perceive a difference between cybersecurity and business objectives.
+At this point, you’ve reached a level of alignment where your cybersecurity and business management are moving together to successfully accomplish more challenging and ever changing business priorities.